-- Assessment of existing Site conditions including a focused bulkhead and Maspeth Avenue property survey, utility geophysical survey and stormwater system evaluation - Implementation of field investigations to gather geotechnical, hydrogeologic and environmental data - Groundwater modeling and stormwater runoff analysis to define the effects of the potential cutoff wall on the groundwater regime.
+- Assessment of existing Site conditions including a focused bulkhead and Maspeth Avenue property survey, and utility geophysical survey - Implementation of field investigations to gather geotechnical, hydrogeologic and environmental data - Macro-scale groundwater modeling for the Site.

 Field observations during the investigation indicated the presence of NAPL and chemical odors in the subsurface soils along the bulkhead structure.
 Twenty-two soil borings and 15 groundwater monitoring wells were installed from April through June 2009 at the Site.
-Along the bulkhead the borings were installed up to a depth of 114 ft bgs or approximately El.-103 ft (NAVD88).
-The deepest visual impact along the bulkhead was observed between El.-90 and -95 ft.
-Based upon field observations, NAPL-saturated soil was observed at El.-40 to -44 ft in the southern part of the bulkhead (area of MW-01), between approximately El.-91 and -94.5 ft in MW-03D, and at approximately El.-21 to -23 ft in the area north of LNG Tank 1 (MW-05D).
+Along the bulkhead the borings were installed up to a depth of 114 ft bgs or approximately El.-103 (NAVD88).
+The deepest visual impact along the bulkhead was observed between El.-90 and -95.
+Based upon field observations, NAPL-saturated soil was observed at El.-40 to -44 in the southern part of the bulkhead (area of MW-01), between approximately El.-91 and -94.5 in MW-03D, and at approximately El.-21 to -23 in the area north of LNG Tank 1 (MW-05D).
 No NAPL-saturated soil was observed above the mud line elevation of the creek.